deadsmond/QC2C/README.md

 3. **Voronoi Diagram** - Voronoi diagram allows to easily create _separation regions_, but it works for points only.
 Maybe it could be used for polygons too? ; **coming in stage 3**
 4. **Tests**:
+   0. **Verify output against input data - all coordinates assigned to input coutry should be part of it in output!**
    1. set of pairs `(coordinates, country_code)` that generated output should match;
    2. The trickier the pairs (e.g. regions with mixed spots or irregular borders), the better testing set;
    3. Basic testing would be to generate a net of points created from data_input, covering all land with assigned country code,